 Closed-circuit television (CCTV) uses an analogue camera system that records video footage onto a local hard drive.
-Conversely, IP surveillance records the footage and transmits it over an IP (internet protocol) network for storage and review if required.
+Conversely, an IP security camera system records the footage and transmits it over an IP (internet protocol) network for storage and review if required.
 Aside from the way footage is stored and retrieved, there are a number of differences between the two systems which will need to be considered when selecting one for your home or business.

 When it comes to video footage, quality and sharpness of the image is directly related to the number of pixels the camera can produce.
-IP cameras are able to record in high definition with up to 10 megapixels, while CCTV can usually only muster up to 0.4 megapixels.
-As a result, IP cameras provide a much more detailed image.
+An IP security camera is able to record in high definition with up to 10 megapixels, while a CCTV camera can usually only muster up to 0.4 megapixels.
+As a result, IP video surveillance systems provide a more detailed image.

 IP surveillance systems need to be installed by someone with an intermediate level of networking knowledge, with large installations demanding more advanced networking and technical expertise.
 CCTV cameras, on the other hand, are quite easy to install as they do not need to be set up with a wireless network.